pmikstacki/bscript/docs/language/package-directive.md

 layout: default
 title: Package
 parent: Language
-nav_order: 20
+nav_order: 12
 ---

 ## Description

-References a nuget package, allowing you to use its types and methods in your code.
+The `package` directive references, or downloads, a nuget package, allowing you to use its types and methods in your code.
 This construct requires the `Hyperbee.XS.Extensions` package.

 ## Syntax